 Westminster Presbyterian Church seeks a Praise Band Director to direct all music activity at its 9 a.m. contemporary worship service each Sunday.
 Skills include singing and playing an instrument.
 Candidate must have a vibrant faith along with experience singing, playing an instrument (preferably piano) and directing singers and musicians in worship.
 This is a part-time position, up to 10 hours a week.
 Salary commensurate with experience.
 Please send resume to Pastor Wes Nordman at email@example.com

 Readings and discussions will be key components of this year’s program theme “Do Justice; Love Mercy; Walk Humbly.”

-September, the beginning of the year, will focus on being called to act justly, and will reflect on the works of Reinhold Niebuhr.
+The beginning of the year focused on being called to act justly, and reflected on the works of Reinhold Niebuhr.
 This American theologian was not only responsible for writing the serenity prayer but his reasoned call for justice and ethical actions shape many leaders.
 The intersection of religion, politics and public policy are the heart of his book “Moral Man and Immoral Society.”

 The World Relief book “Seeking Refuge,” complemented our October series on immigration and refugee issues and policies.
 There was also a seven-day devotional to use while reading the book, which is available in the office.